Modeling Empathic Similarity in Personal Narratives: Empathic Aspects of Personal Stories

 \section{Empathic Aspects of Personal Stories}

 Modeling empathic similarity of stories requires reasoning beyond their simple lexical similarities (see Figure \ref{examples}).
-In this section, we briefly discuss how social science scholars have conceptualized empathy (\S\ref{empathy_and_stories}).
+In this section, we briefly discuss how social science scholars have conceptualized empathy (\S\ref{empathy_and_stories}) and draw on empathy definitions relevant for the NLP domain \cite{lahnala_critical_2022}.
 Then, we introduce our framework for modeling \textit{empathic similarity} of stories and its three defining features (\S\ref{framework-definition}).